Charlottesville is the statewide headquarters of Virginia Organizing and also has an active local chapter.

-The Charlottesville/Albemarle Chapter famously fought for a living wage for city, county and UVA workers and continues to fight for local workers’ rights and social and economic justice issues, including a proposed Human Rights Commission in Charlottesville.
+The Charlottesville/Albemarle Chapter famously fought for a living wage for city, county and UVA workers and continues to fight for local workers’ rights and social and economic justice issues, including the recently established Human Rights Commission in Charlottesville.

 Virginia Organizing runs a major phone banking operation out of the Charlottesville office and welcomes volunteer phone bankers.
 Please contact Harold Folley at (434) 984-4655 x231 if you are interested in helping.

 Since the office in Charlottesville also supports the growing field organizing staff across the state, we are looking for volunteers who want to provide additional support with database management, copying, mailings, and other tasks.
 Retirees are welcome, as are interns, community service volunteers (through the Offender Aid Restoration program) and the the Department of Social Services job training programs.
 Please contact Michele Mattioli at (434) 984-4655 x223.

 Virginia Organizing also supports dozens of smaller organizations through its “Joint Plan of Work” program; we accept grants and donations on their behalf and provide administrative, bookkeeping and support services.
 Many organizations from Charlottesville take advantage of this program including Camping for All, Community Bikes, Community Action on Obesity, HYPE, and Open Source Computer Recycling, to name some.